About Pungent Taste in Ayurveda

 The Six Tastes: Pungent

-Presentation on Pungent $15.95 Pungent Recipes Pungent Ingredients Pungent Products
+Balance My Excess Sharpness / Pungency (Sharp Guna, Pungent Taste) $15.95 Pungent Recipes Pungent Ingredients Pungent Products Pungent Stats

 AYURVEDIC PERSPECTIVE ON PUNGENTspicy foods hot.
 Pungent spices stimulate by irritating the lining of the digestive tract and other membranes.
 Made of fire element, pungent taste is sharp and concentrated, fast acting and intense, spreading quickly to all tissues.
 Penetrating substances, like digestive enzymes, and anything that "penetrates" all tissues, like the nervous system and the blood, are pungent.
 Aggressive substances, like the immune system, and intelligent tissues, like the analytical centers of the brain, have pungency or sharpness.
 The forceful, constant contact of fire element penetrates, burns, ulcerates, cuts and cauterizes.

 Types of PungentsBlack pepper and chilis are quintessential pungents.
 Hard liquor is pungent and burning.
 Sour taste, which increases secretions, is sharp but not pungent.
 At Joyful Belly we've lumped together pungent taste and the sharp quality because they share many similarities.
 Acrid is a subtype of pungent, used for foods that aren't spicy but have a burning sensation, like tobacco.
 Aromatic is a subtype of pungent reserved for herbs and spices that have a strong smell, like peppermint.
 Herbal resins like frankincense and myrrh have a distinct pungent taste as well.